JnyJny/GameOfLife/README.md

-As far as simple but useful optimizations, caching each cell's neighbor coordinates traded space for time when calculating the status of each cell's neighbors in the step method.
-This simplifies the step method since we don't need to pretend the list is a two dimension object and just iterate through all the cells and ask each cell who it's neighbors are.
-A better optimization might be to calculate the 1D index rather than the 2D, but I think this brings too much knowledge of the world's implementation into the cell.
+As far as simple but useful optimizations, caching each cell's neighbor coordinates traded space for time when calculating the status of each cell's neighbors in the ```step``` method.
+This simplifies the method since it isn't necessary to pretend the list is a two dimension object; just iterate through all the cells and ask each cell who it's neighbors are.
+A better optimization might be to calculate the 1D index rather than the 2D, but I think this brings too much knowledge of the ```World```'s implementation into the cell.

 #### Hash Cache FTW